Sister Lúcia: Miracle of the Sun

 The visions increasingly received wide publicity, and an estimated 70,000 witnesses were reportedly present for the sixth and final apparition.
 Lúcia had promised for several months that the Lady would perform a miracle on that day "so that all may believe."
-Witnesses present in the Cova da Iria that day, as well as some up to 25 mi away, reported that the Sun appeared to change colors and rotate, like a fire wheel, casting off multicolored light across the landscape.
+Witnesses present in the Cova da Iria that day, as well as some up to 25 mi away, reported that the Sun appeared to change colors and rotate, like a wheel of fire, casting off multicolored light across the landscape.
 The Sun appeared to plunge towards the Earth, frightening many into believing that it was the end of the world.
-Others suggested they had merely witnessed an eclipse.
 The popular expression, according to the O Século reporter Avelino de Almeida, was that the Sun "danced."
 The event became known as the Miracle of the Sun.
 The episode was widely reported by the Portuguese secular media.
 Some coverage appeared in a small article in the New York Times on 17 October 1917.
-Lúcia reported that day that the Lady identified herself as "Our Lady of the Rosary."
+Lúcia reported that day that the lady identified herself as "Our Lady of the Rosary."
 She thereafter also became known as Our Lady of Fátima.

 On behalf of the Catholic Church, Bishop Da Silva approved the visions as "worthy of belief" on 13 October 1930.